Data Scaling for Navigation in Unknown Environments: EXPERIMENTS

 \subsection{Experiment setup.}

 \textbf{Policy Deployment.} We perform all experiments on Earth Rover Zero robots, the same robot type used for collecting the training dataset.
 It is a differential drive robot designed for remote teleoperation over the internet.
 The robots, located in different countries around the world, stream sensor observations to a remote machine that runs policy inference and sends control commands back to the robot.
 We utilize a desktop computer with an Nvidia RTX3090 GPU.
-With good network conditions, the round-trip latency including policy inference is $<$\SI{1}{\second}.
+With good network conditions, the round-trip latency including policy inference is \(<\)\SI{1}{\second}.
 The policies receive monocular RGB image observations from the robot's \SI{110}{\degree}~\emph{FOV} frontal camera, distance to goal calculated from GPS, and direction to goal computed from magnetometer readings fused with optical flow by a Kalman filter.
 All policies run at \SI{4}{\hertz}.

-\textbf{Test environments.} Policy performance is evaluated in 4 different locations situated in China, Kenya, Mauritius, and Botswana, demonstrated in Figure~\ref{fig:test_envs}.
-The test routes represent typical navigation tasks in urban and semi-urban environments, with lengths from \SI{250}{\meter} to \SI{400}{\meter}.
-Each test route is divided into multiple shorter segments \SI{30}{\meter}-\SI{90}{\meter} in length.
+\textbf{Test environments.} Policy performance is evaluated in 4 different locations situated in China, Kenya, Mauritius, and Botswana (Figure~\ref{fig:test_envs}).
+Each test route, ranging \SI{250}{\meter} to \SI{400}{\meter} in length, is divided into multiple \SI{30}{\meter}-\SI{90}{\meter} segments.
 To complete a full test route, the robot sequentially navigates the series of segment checkpoints.
 In total, our test environments contain 30 individual navigation segments.
+Despite appearing as simple straight-line paths in Fig.~\ref{fig:test_envs}, in practice completing the segments requires~\eg~obstacle avoidance, terrain traversability estimation, and finding correct intersections.
+We refer the reader to the supplemental videos for illustration of task difficulty level.